CoffeeHausGames/whir-server/README.md

 ## Database

-We will be using MongoDB community Server for development.
+We will be using MongoDB community Server for development and mongodb cloud for group development.

+test_db URL: mongodb+srv://devtesting1:devtesting1@cluster0.j4x0atl.mongodb.net/?retryWrites=true&w=majority
+  * Need to create index on field:`location` of type: `2dsphere` in order to use GeoSpatial

 ### Mac Instructions